ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Further, understanding these tools is a fundamental skill of C/C++ development and leaving it up to your IDE can be problematic if you change roles and no longer have access to it or are doing development on the fly through an ssh session to a remote asset.

 Using GDB luckily is fairly simple after you have the basics under your belt.
+Here's how to ensure your ROS2 code is ready for debugging:

+- By using ``--cmake-args``: The easiest way to include debug symbols is by adding ``--cmake-args -DCMAKE_BUILD_TYPE=Debug`` to your ``colcon build`` command:

+.. code-block:: bash

+  colcon build --packages-up-to <package_name> --cmake-args -DCMAKE_BUILD_TYPE=Debug

-The first step is to add ``-g`` to your compiler flags for the ROS package you want to profile / debug.
+- By Editing ``CMakeLists.txt`` : Another way is to add ``-g`` to your compiler flags for the ROS package you want to profile / debug.
   This flag builds debug symbols that GDB can read to tell you specific lines of code in your project are failing and why.
   If you do not set this flag, you can still get backtraces but it will not provide line numbers for failures.

-Using ``--cmake-args -DCMAKE_BUILD_TYPE=Debug`` in your ``colcon build`` command will add the ``-g`` flag to your build.

-.. code-block:: bash

-  colcon build --packages-up-to <package_name> --cmake-args -DCMAKE_BUILD_TYPE=Debug

 Now you're ready to debug your code!
 If this was a non-ROS project, at this point you might do something like below.